runestubbe/Crinkler/README.md

 Build Crinkler using Visual Studio 2017 or later.
 The custom build rules for the assembly files require that `nasmw.exe` is in the executable path.

 The data compressor itself is separated out into its own library, located in the `Compressor` project.
 This library enables tools to estimate how big a particular piece of data would be after being compressed by Crinkler.
+Take a look at the `CompressorExample` project for a description of its usage.